-Mask and Face Coverings
+Mask or Face Coverings

-The wearing of mask and face coverings is mandatory by all persons at all indoor spaces at York University on all campuses, work sites and satellite offices.
-These spaces include, but are not limited to, academic buildings including classrooms, administrative buildings, offices, meeting rooms, common areas in all residences, washrooms, corridors and elevators.
+All persons entering an indoor space on York University property and outdoors whenever physical distancing of two metres cannot be maintained are required to wear a mask or face covering in a manner that covers their mouth, nose and chin when entering and for the duration of their stay, unless an exemption applies.
+Indoor spaces include, but are not limited to, classrooms, administrative buildings, offices, meeting rooms, common areas in all residences, washrooms, corridors and elevators.

-The mask and face covering must be worn in a manner that covers their mouth, nose and chin when entering and for the duration of their stay, unless an exemption applies.
-Signage on the proper use and how to safely put on and take off mask or face coverings are posted in visible areas.
+Signage on the proper use and how to safely put on and take off masks or face coverings are posted in visible areas.
 More information can be found at York University's Mask and Face Covering Protocol and Mask or Face Covering FAQs.

 Wearing a mask or face covering is another way to prevent any respiratory droplets from spreading to others or contaminating surfaces.

 Although not considered a Personal Protective Equipment (PPE), a mask or face covering can decrease the chance that others come into contact with your respiratory droplets, which can reduce/prevent the transmission to others, just like coughing into your sleeve or into a tissue.

-It is an extra step that can protect others around you. masks and face covering are meant to protect other people in case the wearer is unknowingly infected but does not have symptoms.
+It is an extra step that can protect others around you.
+Masks or face coverings are meant to protect other people in case the wearer is unknowingly infected but does not have symptoms.
 It is critical to continue to follow public health measures and university directions as described above in General Strategies to prevent the spread of COVID-19.

-It is important to understand that mask and face covering have limitations and need to be used safely.
+It is important to understand that mask or face covering have limitations and need to be used safely.
 When using a cover:

-- Wash your hands before putting it on and immediately after taking it off - Avoid touching your face (eyes, nose, mouth) with unwashed hands - Ensure the cover fits well to enable the air flow through the mask and not around it - Do not share your mask or face covering with others - Change your mask or face covering if it becomes moist or dirty - Ensure the mask or face covering is washed (e.g. use hot water cycle and dryer) after use.

-mask and face covering should not be used by anyone who has trouble breathing, or anyone who is unconscious, incapacitated or otherwise unable to remove the mask without assistance.
+- Wash your hands before putting it on and immediately after taking it off - Avoid touching your face (eyes, nose, mouth) with unwashed hands - Ensure the cover fits well to enable the air flow through the mask and not around - Do not share your mask or face covering with others - Change your mask or face covering if it becomes moist or dirty - Ensure the mask or face covering is washed (e.g., use hot water cycle and dryer) after use. - Mask or face covering should not be used by anyone who has trouble breathing, or anyone who is unconscious, incapacitated or otherwise unable to remove the mask without assistance. - Mask or face covering should only be removed for eating and drinking in designated areas (i.e., not while waiting for the microwave) or as needed to take medication.